romqrq/dobi/Old Files/README.md

 ## Technologies Used

-- Mockflow - https://mockflow.com/ - Used to create initial wireframe for the structure.
+- [Mockflow](https://mockflow.com/) - Used to create initial wireframe for the structure.
-- HTML 5 - https://en.wikipedia.org/wiki/HTML5 - HTML 5 is the latest version of the Hypertext Markup Language and it is  the standard programming language across the internet for structure and content.
+- [HTML 5](https://en.wikipedia.org/wiki/HTML5) - HTML 5 is the latest version of the Hypertext Markup Language and it is  the standard programming language across the internet for structure and content.
-- CSS 3 - https://getbootstrap.com/docs/3.3/ - CSS 3 makes possible to implement responsiveness and style to the HTML document.
+- [CSS 3](https://getbootstrap.com/docs/3.3/) - CSS 3 makes possible to implement responsiveness and style to the HTML document.
-- Font Awesome - https://origin.fontawesome.com/ - It allows the introduction of icons that behave as normal text and are hardwired to users mind across the internet making it more recognizable and requiring minimal effort in understanding.
+- [Font Awesome](https://origin.fontawesome.com/) - It allows the introduction of icons that behave as normal text and are hardwired to users mind across the internet making it more recognizable and requiring minimal effort in understanding.
-- Hover Library - http://ianlunn.github.io/Hover/ - Allows the utilization of pre-made hover effects, accelerating the development and styling process.
+- [Hover Library](http://ianlunn.github.io/Hover/) - Allows the utilization of pre-made hover effects, accelerating the development and styling process.
-- Google Fonts - https://fonts.google.com/ - Offers a wide variety of font styles.
+- [Google Fonts](https://fonts.google.com/) - Offers a wide variety of font styles.
+- [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - Allowed the creation of animations and effects for menus and other features.
-- JQuery 3 - https://jquery.com/ - Allowed the creation of animations such as the collapsed button.
+- [JQuery 3](https://jquery.com/) - Allowed the creation of animations such as the collapsed button.
-- HTML Validator - https://validator.w3.org - HTML Validator that shows changes necessary for the HTML code to match required standards.
+- [HTML Validator](https://validator.w3.org) - HTML Validator that shows changes necessary for the HTML code to match required standards.

 ## Testing

 During development process, the main tool for tests was the Developer Tools from Google Chrome.
 The website was deployed on GitHub and tested on different screen resolutions and manufacturers (mobile phones).
-The link was shared through whatsapp and facebook and we asked the users to fill a form with their feedback from January 28th to February 4th.
+The link was shared through slack, whatsapp and facebook and we asked the users to fill a form with their feedback from January 28th to February 4th.

 We asked the users doing the test to fulfill the four tasks from our User Stories and their feedback was given through the form.
 During the period we had 4 answers to the form (not allowing me to reach any concrete conclusion).
 The small number of responses could be due to restrictions of availability to reinforce the request and the fact that the website and the questionaire are on separate links, asking for an extra effort from the user and maybe reducing the full engagement on the experiment.
 Despite lack of a solid structure for conclusions, the results of the questionaire follows as an attachment on /assets/survey